-Like all other travel insurance benefits, you must meet the requirements of travel insurance to qualify for coverage.
-Bankruptcy travel insurance is a game-changer if you’re worried your travel supplier has a chance of going out of business.
-Most travel insurance policies that insure bankruptcy, financial default or financial insolvency as a covered event under trip cancellation require the bankruptcy or financial default to occur at least 10 days after the effective date of the policy.
+Like all other travel insurance benefits, you must meet the requirements to qualify for coverage.
+Bankruptcy travel insurance coverage can make a significant difference if you’re concerned your travel supplier may go out of business.
+Most policies covering financial insolvency or default as a trip cancellation event require the bankruptcy or default to occur at least 10 days after the policy’s effective date.

-Another important thing to note is that the company declaring bankruptcy must be your “travel supplier”.
-This is often defined as a tour operator, cruise line or airline that has provided some type of travel service for your trip.
-A travel agency would likely not qualify as a travel supplier as they are not directly responsible for providing the land, air or sea transportation services.
+Another important thing to note is that the company declaring financial insolvency must be your “travel supplier”.
+This is often defined as a tour operator, cruise line, or airline that has provided some type of travel service for your trip.
+A travel agency would likely not count as a travel supplier as they only assist in booking land, air, or sea transportation services.

-However, if you meet the requirements stated in your policy terms to receive bankruptcy benefits, you could get the unused costs of your trip back.
+However, if you meet the requirements stated in your policy terms to receive financial insolvency benefits, you could get the unused costs of your trip reimbursed.
 Make sure you have the proper documents to support your claim –without it, your claim could be denied.

 green button that reads quote and compare travel insurance

-To compare travel insurance policies with this specific type of benefit, simply run an instant quote and select the filter displayed below.
+To compare policies with bankruptcy travel insurance, simply run an instant quote and select the filter displayed below.

 screenshot of cancellation coverage in case of bankruptcy

-Our team of friendly humans would be happy to help you find a policy with bankruptcy insurance so you can plan your trip with peace of mind.
-Give us a call or shoot us an email to walk through which travel insurance plan has the bankruptcy benefits you need.
+Our friendly team can help you find a policy with bankruptcy travel insurance for worry-free trip planning.
+Give us a call or shoot us an email to walk through which travel insurance plan has the financial insolvency benefits you need.

-Travel insurance policy terms are very clear on what benefits will be reimbursed and under what circumstances.
-If you meet the requirements of the policy, bankruptcy travel insurance could end up helping recoup your trip investment.
+Travel insurance terms clearly outline the benefits that will be reimbursed and the circumstances under which they apply.
+If you meet the requirements of the policy, financial default coverage could end up helping recoup your trip investment.

 Get an instant travel insurance quote!